 a widespread pollution problem

 Solving this problem will take a lot of work.
 The scope of America’s algae problem is large enough that NASA’s Landsat-5 satellite can see it from space.
 In the image below, taken about one year ago on October 5, 2011, a large algae bloom is clearly visible in Lake Erie.

 According to NASA, “The green scum shown in this image is the worst algae bloom Lake Erie has experienced in decades.
 Such blooms were common in the lake’s shallow western basin in the 1950s and 60s.
 Phosphorus from farms, sewage, and industry fertilized the waters so that huge algae blooms developed year after year.
 The blooms subsided a bit starting in the 1970s, when regulations and improvements in agriculture and sewage treatment limited the amount of phosphorus that reached the lake.”

-The U.S. Environmental Protection Agency has called nitrogen and phosphorous pollution “one of America’s most widespread, costly, and challenging environmental problems.”
-The agency is working with states, including Iowa, to reduce levels of nitrogen and phosphorous in rivers, lakes, and streams.
+The U.S. Environmental Protection Agency has called nitrogen and phosphorus pollution “one of America’s most widespread, costly, and challenging environmental problems.”
+The agency is working with states, including Iowa, to reduce levels of nitrogen and phosphorus in rivers, lakes, and streams.

 Above: An EPA produced video explains the nature of the nutrient pollution problem.

 But progress to address the problem has been slow.
 That’s why, this March, the Iowa Environmental Council joined other environmental groups up and down the Mississippi River in a pair of legal actions intended to compel the EPA to take a stronger stance on this pollution problem.